oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * `status_lists`: REQUIRED.
 The `status_lists` claim MUST be an array of strings, each containing an URI to a Status List (Token).

 The Status List Aggregation URI provides a list of Status List URIs.
 This aggregation in JSON and the media type return SHOULD be `application/json`.
+A Relying Party can iterate through this list and fetch all Status List Tokens before encountering the specific URI in a Referenced Token.

 The following is a non-normative example for media type `application/json`: